mhchavez/SCMA-Notebook.io/_posts/2019-09-21-Starting-up.md

 ### Copying a directory with files from one location to another

-To copy a group of files located in a Directory to other we need to specify the path after the “cp -a” command.
+<p> To copy a group of files located in a Directory to other we need to specify the path after the “cp -a” command.
 The first part following the command specifies the location of the files to be copied, the second part specifies where the directory with the files will end up.
 We created before a directory with the same name inside the directory that will receive the copy, thus all the files of the original directory will end up in it.
 If we don’t have a directory with the same name, the command will create the directory and then move the files into it.
 Note that we are copying without going outside the present location (mcb5896/urs11).
-After copying we will verify that the files were copied into mcb5896/usr11/MiSeq_SOP
+After copying we will verify that the files were copied into mcb5896/usr11/MiSeq_SOP </p>

 <img align="center" src="/IMAGES/copyingfigure.PNG"/></a>